rlucioni/recipes/recipes/hash-browns.md

 ## Ingredients

 - 1 large Russet potato
-- salt and pepper to taste
+- salt
+- olive oil

 ## Instructions

 1. Peel potato and grate using the large holes in a box grater.
-2. Toss with a pinch of salt and allow to drain in a colander for about 5 minutes.
+2. Toss with some salt and allow to drain in a colander for about 5 minutes.
 3. Squeeze as much liquid as possible out of the potatoes, one handful at a time.
 Place on a paper towel lined plate in a thin layer.
-4. Cook in the microwave for 2 minutes on high.
+4. Microwave on high for 2 minutes.
-5. Heat oil in a non-stick skillet.
-Add potatoes, sprinkle over pepper, and cook for 2-3 minutes per side, or until golden brown.
+5. Heat olive oil in a non-stick skillet.
+Add potatoes and cook over medium heat for 3-4 minutes per side, or until golden brown.

+Let cool on cooling rack.